Vice Lord-Lieutenant and Deputy Lieutenants

 He spent his early career working for ITN as a news cameraman, before moving back to Worcestershire in 1985 to work in Executive Management for the Morgan Motor Company.
 He is currently an Advisor to the Board of Alcraft Motor Company and a Doctoral researcher at the Intelligent Mobility Design Centre, Royal College of Art.

 He has received a Lifetime Contribution to Design Award from Birmingham City University and published the book in 2008, “Morgan 100 Years, The Official History of the World's Greatest Sports Car”.

 He lives in Malvern with his wife and 2 children.

 Dr Umesh Udeshi DL

-Umesh is a Consultant Radiologist at Worcestershire Acute Hospitals NHS Trust since 1988.
+Umesh has been Consultant Radiologist in Worcestershire since 1988.
+He recently retired from Worcestershire Acute Hospitals NHS Trust after 33 years there.
 He has held the positions of Clinical Director of Radiology and Medical Director in the Trust.